 Size of the Cup

->

-> Typically, around 50% of the coffee drinkers in the United States go for the 12 ounces or 355 milliliters cup of coffee.
-Thus, we have been using this size as a standard for our calculations.
+Typically, around 50% of the coffee drinkers in the United States go for the 12 ounces or 355 milliliters cup of coffee.
+Thus, I have been using this size as a standard for my calculations.

->

-> Needless to say, some people like their coffees in bigger mugs while others prefer a smaller vessel.
+Needless to say, some people like their coffees in bigger mugs while others prefer a smaller vessel.
 Following is a table that depicts the number of cups you can get from a 12 ounces bag when using different cup sizes.

 (Note: All calculations are made according to 1:17 coffee to water ratio)